sabre-io/sabre.io/source/katana/goals.md

 * The admin interface should be able to communicate with *any* sabre/dav server.
 * The admin interface allows the admin to:
-  * manage users.
+  * Manage users.
-  * manage calendars.
+  * Manage address books.
-  * manage address books.
+  * Manage calendars.
-  * manage files.
+  * Manage files.
 * All of these management operations will be done via publicly documented standard sabre/dav APIs.
 If you use sabre/dav, you can implement the relevant API and take advantage.